How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 1. From your UniFi Network console, go to Settings > Wireless Networks.

-2. Click Create New Wireless Network.
+2. Click Create New Wireless Network (or edit an existing network).

 3. For Name/SSID, enter the name of the SSID.